oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

     Task activation maps will be extracted from the QCT fMRI images and compared across phase encoding directions.

-#### FMRI Summary plot
-- [ ] Check for prolonged dark deflections accompanied by peaks in the FD trace as a sign for motion outbursts.
-    Exclude the session in case the prolonged dark deflections cover more than half of the scan duration.

 ### Breath-holding task

 !!! info "The following exclusion criteria are tailored to how the BHT fMRI will be used."

-#### FMRI Summary plot
-- [ ] Check for prolonged dark deflections accompanied by peaks in the FD trace as a sign for motion outbursts.
-    Exclude the session in case the prolonged dark deflections cover more than half of the scan duration.

 ??? important "For task fMRI, you should verify that your subjects are attempting to perform the instructed task."
     For accurate estimation of task activation, it is essential to check the quality of both the fMRI images and the task behavior [Etzel 2023].
 As such, it is important to verify that the subjects were attempting to perform the instructed task (i.e not sleeping and not responding randomly).
 For QCT, this can be done by verifying that the subjects look at the fixation points and for BHT, you can use the respiration belt to verify that the subjects inhales, exhales and holds his breath when he is suppose to.
 We will however not spend time developing those QC methods, as we estimate that the participant, being the principal investigator of this project, has enough incentive to follow the tasks accurately.